 How Can You Help Otterhound Rescue?

-Because Otterhounds are rare, rescues are also rare.
-We will help any Otterhound in need, but we are few in number and good photos will help us decide if we have to send a member (possibly several hours’ drive away to ID a dog).
-If you have any doubts about a dog being an Otterhound, please contact us.
+Because Otterhounds are rare, fortunately rescues are also rare.
+The Otterhound Club of America will help any Otterhound in need, but we are few in number and good photos can help us decide if we need to send a member (possibly several hours’ drive away) to ID a dog.

 If you are interested in adopting an Otterhound, please complete our Online Rescue Application or download printable version, fill it out and send to the OHCA rescue Coordinators.

-Copyright © 2023 The Otterhound Club of America, Inc. - All Rights Reserved.
+Copyright © 2024 The Otterhound Club of America, Inc. - All Rights Reserved.

 Powered by GoDaddy Website Builder